argonne-lcf/dlio_benchmark/docs/source/resources.rst

         publisher={IEEE/ACM}
     }

+DLIO is the key software for the MLPerf Storage benchmark: https://mlcommons.org/en/groups/research-storage/.
 See also the following relevant paper from MLPerf Storage working group:

 .. code-block:: text